Bill Status of HB0451 102nd General Assembly

 Short Description: BAN NO KNOCK WARRANT

-Rep. Kambium Buckner - Delia C. Ramirez - Curtis J. Tarver, II and Daniel Didech
+Rep. Kambium Buckner - Delia C. Ramirez - Curtis J. Tarver, II, Daniel Didech and Theresa Mah

 | 3/27/2021||House||Rule 19(a) / Re-referred to Rules Committee|

 Statutes Amended In Order of Appearance